skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

 ```

 Now we can start drafting a function that returns a list of followers from a specified Github page.
-We need to keep in mind that a maximum of 50 users will be displayed per page.
-This means that in some cases we will have to iterate through more than one page, depending on the number of the corresponding followers:
+We need to keep in mind that per page a maximum of 50 users will be displayed.
+This means that in some cases we will have to iterate through more than one page, depending on the total number of followers:

 ```python